linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

-# How to migrate an embedded attribute referring a cloud resource to be an TF-managed resource?
+# How to Migrate Embedded Attributes to Terraform-Managed Resources

-In this guide, we provide an example of migrating `config` and `disk` attributes in `linode_instance` resource to be `linode_instance_config` and `linode_instance_disk` resource.
+In this guide, we demonstrate how to migrate the `config` and `disk` attributes from the `linode_instance` resource to the `linode_instance_config` and `linode_instance_disk` resources, respectively.

 -> An experimental feature, generating configuration, will be used in this guide.
 For details, please check